Elsemary/Actuarial-Reserve-Risk-Classification-with-Gaussian-Mixture/README.md

 <img src="https://i.ibb.co/dKnxPy8/11.jpg" title="equation" alt="equation"></a>

-our data not really ideal for using the Gaussian model ! but the fun part is that it's really like lognormal so we can convert it to normal or at least like normal using log transfrom
+Our data not really ideal for using the Gaussian model !
+But the fun part is that it's like lognormal so we can convert it to normal or at least like normal using log transfrom

-after applying log transform we have :
+After applying log transform we have :

 <img src="https://i.ibb.co/88NfsbY/12.jpg" title="equation" alt="equation"></a>